GoogleCloudPlatform/professional-services/examples/bq_file_load_benchmark/README.md

 Parameters:

---create_files: Flag to indicate that files should be created and stored on GCS.
+`--create_files`: Flag to indicate that files should be created and stored on GCS.
-It has a value of 'store_true', so this flag will be set to False, unless it is provided in the command.
+It has a value of `store_true`, so this flag will be set to False, unless it is provided in the command.

---gcs_project_id: The ID of the project that will hold the GCS resources for the benchmark, including all files and the bucket that holds them.
+`--gcs_project_id`: The ID of the project that will hold the GCS resources for the benchmark, including all files and the bucket that holds them.

---resized_staging_dataset_id: The ID of the dataset that holds the resized staging tables generated using the --create_staging_tables command.
+`--resized_staging_dataset_id`: The ID of the dataset that holds the resized staging tables generated using the `--create_staging_tables` command.

---bucket_name: Name of the bucket that will hold the created files.
+`--bucket_name`: Name of the bucket that will hold the created files.
 Note that the only purpose of this bucket should be to hold the created files, and that files used for any other reason should be stored in a different bucket.

---dataflow_staging_location: Staging location for Dataflow on GCS.
+`--dataflow_staging_location`: Staging location for Dataflow on GCS.
 Include the 'gs://' prefix, the name of the bucket you want to use, and any prefix.
-For example 'gs://<bucket_name>/staging'.
-Note: be sure to use a different bucket than the one provided in the --bucket_name parameter.
+For example `gs://<bucket_name>/staging`.
+Note: be sure to use a different bucket than the one provided in the `--bucket_name parameter`.

---dataflow_temp_location: Temp location for Dataflow on GCS.
+`--dataflow_temp_location`: Temp location for Dataflow on GCS.
 Include the 'gs://' prefix, the name of the bucket you want to use, and any prefix.
-For example 'gs://<bucket_name>/temp'.
-Note: be sure to use a different bucket than the one provided in the --bucket_name parameter..
+For example `gs://<bucket_name>/temp`.
+Note: be sure to use a different bucket than the one provided in the `--bucket_name parameter`.

---restart_file: Optional file name to start the file creation process with.
+`--restart_file`: Optional file name to start the file creation process with.
 Creating each file combination can take hours, and often a backend error or a timeout will occur, preventing all the files from being created.
 If this happens, copy the last file that was successfully created from the logs and use it here.
-It should start with 'fileType=' and end with the file extension.
-For example, fileType=csv/compression=none/numColumns=10/columnTypes=100_STRING/numFiles=1000/tableSize=10MB/file324.csv
+It should start with `fileType=` and end with the file extension.
+For example, `fileType=csv/compression=none/numColumns=10/columnTypes=100_STRING/numFiles=1000/tableSize=10MB/file324.csv`

 #### 6. Create Benchmark Tables
 The last step is to load the file combinations created above into benchmark tables